 An exciting project is underway within the Center for Organizational Resilience (CORe); a program fortified through innovative technology to benefit communities across the country.
 During stage 2 of the Civic Innovation Challenge, Dr. Chris Davison (CORe) was part of a team that was awarded 1 million from the National Science Foundation, in partnership with the Department of Energy and the Department of Homeland Security to implement their pilot project, CareDEX, in communities across the country.

 Newly housed under the College of Communication, Information, and Media is the Center for Organizational Resilience (CORe).

-The CORe supports research through multidisciplinary engagement of academics, government leaders, and community practitioners.
+The CORe supports research through the multidisciplinary engagement of academics, government leaders, and community practitioners.
 Furthermore, their aim is to help solve national issues in proactive ways.
-Some examples of this include: faster response times to natural disasters, providing more resources during economic disparity, and expanding youth’s access to opportunities.
+Some examples of this include faster response times to natural disasters, providing more resources during economic disparity, and expanding youth’s access to opportunities.

 Civic Innovation Challenge

 Due to the size of these projects, research expands over a period of three stages.
 These stages prepare the teams for any challenges to come.
 However, most importantly, it excites them for the impacts they are about to make.

 In stage one, the researchers choose which track they would like to embark upon; either community and mobility or resilience to natural disasters.
 One of our Center for Information and Communication Sciences faculty, Dr. Chris Davison (CORe), went through the resiliency route.
 His team’s mission?
 To care for older adults in quick response times.
 This caught the eye of the CORe, allowing for a successful stage two.